Trenkwalder Group: 1985 to 2002

 The Engineer Richard Trenkwalder founded the company in 1985 in Schwadorf.
 Through professional activities abroad, he was familiar with the leasing of specialists.
 He initially operated his company with around 30 employees.
 Trenkwalder is one of the companies that have held a license for personnel leasing since 1988, when these were first granted in Austria.

 By establishing branches and through acquisitions and partial acquisitions of competitors in Austria, the company expanded in its home country.
 In 1998, Trenkwalder ranked behind Austria's Manpower (now: Powerserv) and Adecco in third place; in 2000, it became the market leader in Austria.

-In 1992, Trenkwalder opened its first foreign branch in the Slovakian capital Bratislava.
+In 1992, Trenkwalder opened its first foreign branch in the Slovak capital Bratislava.
 Since 1999, the company has been active in Germany and Hungary.
 The following year, it entered the market in Czechia and in Italy, and in 2001, it began market entry in Slovenia.

 From 1998 to 2000, Trenkwalder was among the fastest-growing companies in Europe each year.
 However, the company's growth stalled in 2001 and 2002.
 In 1993, the company employed 80 people and had sales of 80 million ATS; by 2002, Trenkwalder had 7,000 employees and generated sales of 192 million euros.
 The previous rapid growth led to turbulence.
 Additionally, a large part of the management in Italy temporarily left for a competitor.